WordPress/gutenberg/docs/getting-started/tutorial.md

 <p <?php echo get_block_wrapper_attributes(); ?>>© <?php echo date( "Y" ); ?></p>
 ```

-Save the file and confirm that the block is appearing correctly in the Editor and on the front end.
+Save the file and confirm that the block appears correctly in the Editor and on the front end.

 ### Cleaning up

 When you use the `create-block` package to scaffold a block, it might include files that you don't need.
 In the case of this tutorial, the block doesn't use stylesheets or font end JavaScipt.
-You can clean up the plugin's `src/` folder with the following actions.
+Clean up the plugin's `src/` folder with the following actions.

-1. In the `edit.js` file, remove lines 16-22 that import `editor.scss`
+1. In the `edit.js` file, remove the lines that import `editor.scss`
-2. In the `index.js` file, remove lines 8-15 that import `style.scss`
+2. In the `index.js` file, remove the lines that import `style.scss`
 3. Delete the editor.scss, style.scss, and view.js files

 Finally, make sure that there are no unsaved changes and then terminate the `npm run start` command.
 Run `npm run build` to optimize your code and make it production-ready.